 view on Amazon: 8-cup mix-and-measure bowl

 Step 4.
 With the parchment paper centered on top of the pizza pan, use the back of a wooden spoon to evenly spread out the cookie crust dough all the way to edge of the pan.
 The dough is thick and sticky; be patient and gradually spread it out to the edges.
 If you want to use your hands, dip them in water before touching the dough so that it doesn't stick.
 There should be some parchment paper left around the edges when you are through.
 Bake for approx 15 minutes, until just beginning to brown slightly around the edges and firm in the center.
 Leave in pan on cooling rack for 15 minutes, then lift by the edges of the parchment paper and remove from pan.
 Continue to cool completely on the cooling rack.

 view on Amazon: cooling racks (rated #1 by Cooks Illustrated)

 Step 5.
 Put another cooling rack or a platter on top of the cooked, cooled crust, to hold it in place while you flip it over.
 Now the parchment paper is on top.
 Peel off the parchment paper and flip the crust back over onto a round platter (or you can return it to the pizza pan for serving, if you like).

 Step 6.
 Frost the cookie crust with the chilled yogurt frosting, spreading it evenly to the edges.
 An offset spatula is my tool of choice for spreading frosting.

-view on Amazon: round serving platter, offset frosting spatula
+view on Amazon: offset frosting spatula

 Step 7.
 Arrange the fruit in circles, starting on the outside edge and working in toward the center.
 I like to arrange the fruit so that the colors contrast as much as possible; that makes for a pretty presentation.
 I finished mine with 2 layers of sliced strawberries in the center arranged in kinda, sorta star shapes.